fusorjs/dom/docs/reference.md

 ### Child

-- `function` is executed and its return value is subjet to the following rules, dynamic value is configured to be able to `update` it in the future and `Component` is created.
+- A `function` is executed and its return value is subjet to the following rules, dynamic value is configured to be able to `update` itself in the future and the `Component` is created
-- `Component` instance provides its `element`
+- A `Component` instance renders its `element`
-- `true, false, null, undefined` are converted to empty text node to enable logical expressions: `isVisible && <ModalDialog />`
+- `true, false, null, undefined` are converted to empty text nodes to enable logical expressions, ex: `isVisible && <ModalDialog />`
 - Static `Array` values are applied to the element according rules above, including nested arrays
 - Everything else is converted into a text node
-- Dynamic `Array` (returned from function) updates associated children (terminator node added at the end), it differs from static arrays in that it does not add dynamic values to component
+- Dynamic `Array` (returned from a function) updates associated children before the terminator node which is added at the end.
+Dynamic arrays differ from the static in that they are not creating new components from their functional elements

 > Nested arrays for added performance benefit of not needing to flatten them and to not recreate multiple arrays objects copies
 > Functions in dynamic arrays are for added benefit of performance and flexibility to create dynamic arrays once and not recreate them when data change is needed